lmcbout/gerritQuery/README.md

 # Eclipse Gerrit Extension Example
-The example of how to build the Theia-based applications with the gerrit-query-extension.
+The example of how to build the Theia-based applications with the gerrit-query.
 This example uses a client-server application with Theia.
 This extensions reads the list of public Gerrit projects, show it in a list and when selected, clones it in the current workspace.
 By default, it queries the Eclipse gerrit project "yarn start" or "yarn start --server https://git.eclipse.org/r " , but you can use another gerrit  server.
 For example, start the application like "yarn start --server <Name of the Gerrit server> ".
 It can also give you the list of public projects from git lab "yarn start --server https://gitlab.com"

 ## Getting started